KricejJanezMartin/demochatbot/README.md

 ## Potential Clients

-If you are a potential client looking at this project, we would love to hear from you.
-We are always open to new opportunities and collaborations.
-Please feel free to reach out to us on UpWork.
+If you are a potential client looking at this project, I would love to hear from you.
+I am always open to new opportunities and collaborations.
+Please feel free to reach out to me on UpWork.